akshatdodhiya/Basic-C-Programs/README.md

  ### 6. Prime Number Program
 The **Prime Number Program** checks whether a given number is prime or not.
 A Simple a readable program.

+### 7. Palindrome Range Program
+The **Palindrome Range Program** prints all the palaindrome numbers within a specific range.
+It demonstrates the use of loops to implement the palindrome range.